VCCRI/Spliceogen/README.md

 ## Scalability

 Spliceogen is highly scalable.
 Predictions are generated at a rate of 2.3 million variants/compute hour, with peak memory usage less than 500Mb.
-Benchmarking was performed using a single compute node with 1 CPU allocated, without Branchpointer predictions.
+Benchmarking was performed using a single compute node with 1 CPU allocated.
 If preferred, a genome-wide database of pre-computed predictions for all SNVs within genes is available.
 Contact us to obtain this.

 ## Output